EnderBaggins/Aperture_plotting/README.md

 #### `print_info()`:
 Prints the information of the figure.
 This includes the data object, the plots, and the post-processing steps as well as all of their parameters.

+#### `print_options()`:
+Prints the options for functions and whatnot on this apt_fig object.
+This is useful for seeing what you can do with the object.
+Note that this may not be updated at the same time as updates to the code.

 ### Other `apt_fig` Methods
 #### External Use:
 - `del_plot(name)`: Deletes a plot from the figure.